nairouz/SAGE-reID/docs/GET_STARTED.md

 # Get Started

-In this documentation, we will primarily focus on training and inference of our MOTIP model on the relevant MOT benchmarks.
-All the configurations corresponding to our experiments are stored in the [configs](../configs/) folder.
+In this documentation, we will primarily focus on pre-training, adaptation, and Low-Rank Merging on msmt17 benchmarks as example feel free to try other benchmarks.
+All the configurations corresponding to our experiments are stored in the [scripts](../scripts/) folder.
 You can also customize the configuration files according to your own requirements.

 ## Pre-training